 Every citation tactic assumes Claude can fetch your page, and that assumption fails more often than people think.
 The reachability rules are the same ones that govern the rest of AI search: a robots.txt that blocks the wrong crawler, a firewall that challenges non-browser traffic, or content that only appears after JavaScript runs.

 The JavaScript point matters more for a real-time search fetch than for a patient training crawler.
 If your key facts are injected client-side, a search-time fetch can see a nearly empty page and move on to a competitor whose content sits in the raw HTML.
 Confirm that Claude-SearchBot and Claude-User can reach and read your important pages before you spend time on formatting.
-Our AI search playbook covers the checks, and geotoolbox's free Content Analyzer tests reachability across the major AI crawlers in under a minute.
+Our AI search playbook covers the checks, and geotoolbox's free AI Crawler Checker shows which of 34 AI crawlers your robots.txt allows or blocks in seconds.

 What Gets You Cited in Claude